phil-stew/word-game/Readme.md

 havent found away let it some on the highscore page..

-i couldnt get the high score to save
+i couldnt get the high score to save in local storage